lengfeld/subpatch/website/exp/comparison.md

 * [west](https://docs.zephyrproject.org/latest/develop/west/index.html)
 * [git-subtree](https://git.kernel.org/cgit/git/git.git/tree/contrib/subtree/git-subtree.adoc)

-This page will compare these tools with subpatch.
+This page will compare these tools with subpatch, describe there design and shortcomings and explain why they not fulfill all requirements that I have defined for subpatch based on my learnings.

 ## Technical comparison